Classifying one-dimensional discrete models with maximum likelihood degree one: Valid outcomes of positive support 4

-In this subsection, we make progress by considering the four-entries thick outer ring of the triangle $V_d$.
+We start by considering the four-entries thick outer ring of the triangle $V_d$.
 We divide the outer ring into six areas as illustrated in Figure~\ref{fig:triangle-areas}.
 One of these, Area $D$, splits further into $D^{(0)}$ and $D^{(1)}$ according to the parity of the $i$-coordinate of its entries.

 \definecolor{cornercolor}{HTML}{FFE194} \definecolor{bordercolor}{HTML}{E8F6EF} \definecolor{altbordercolor}{HTML}{B8DFD8} Let $x_{i,j}$ be the formal variables indexed by the elements of $V_d$.
 We rename and combine these variables according to their assigned area: